 2. The Frozen Stunt

-tiffanyt4bd80ade1 had a video interview with a prominent company.
-A computer will ask a question and record her answer for sending to the management.
-She had 30 seconds—no more, no less—to answer the question.
-In one question, she ran out of stuff to talk about, so she stood still and stared without blinking for 15 seconds, making it seem the video froze.
-That lapse could be the reason she lost the job.
+Applicant tiffanyt4bd80ade1 had a video interview with a prominent company.
+Using computer-assisted self-interview software, she answered the questions and recorded her responses for sending to the management.
+In one question, however, she ran out of words to say, so she stood still and stared without blinking for 15 seconds, as if the video froze.
+Without that lapse, she could have enjoyed this job opportunity.

 3. The Subway Rush